mitranim/wordplay/readme.md

 chancelore (easily missable) © LR

-hottel (another term for a brothel) © M
+hottel (another term for a brothel; has spa and suntan facilities) © M

 membershit (💩) © Yury